4. The tax over the value added

 In 2019, VAT revenue was 71,538 million, which represented a growth of 1.9%.

-The evolution of collection was framed, as in other cases, in a general trend of deceleration throughout the year.
-The behavior of the gross VAT, which is a better approximation to what happens within the year than the total tax, illustrates this trend: In the first half of the year, gross income (without income from other periods) increased at rates greater than 4% and, however, the final growth of the year was 3.6%.
-To this we must add that returns increased significantly, above 8%, which limited the progress of collection.
+The evolution of tax collection was framed, as in other cases, within a general trend of deceleration throughout the year.
+The behavior of the gross VAT, which is a better approximation to what happens within the year than the total tax, illustrates this trend: In the first half of the year, gross revenues (excluding revenues from other periods) increased at rates above 4%, and yet the final growth for the year was 3.6%.
+In addition, the number of refunds increased significantly, by more than 8%, which limited the progress of tax collection.

 final expenditure subject to VAT grew by 3.4%, more than a point and a half below the increase recorded in 2018 (Table 4.1).
-The downward evolution was a consequence of both the general slowdown of the economy and the moderate increase in prices in 2019 (Graph 4.1).
+The downward trend was a consequence of both the general slowdown in the economy and the moderate increase in prices in 2019 (Chart 4.1).

-All spending components showed the same trend, although it was more pronounced in the sale of new homes.
-Household consumption spending increased by 3.3%, almost a point and a half below the growth recorded a year earlier.
-Although the slowdown in consumption growth was smaller than that observed in housing spending, the fact that this component represents more than 80% of total spending means that its impact on the slowdown is much greater. as can be seen in Graph 4.2.
-Spending on new housing fell more than seven points, from 12% in 2018 to 4.9%.
-After having registered an average growth of close to 12% in the last three years, in 2019 there was a notable slowdown that worsened in the second half of the year, in line with the decrease suffered by the transfers of new housing (Graph 4.3).
-The slowdown in public administration spending. was similar to that of households (3.6% compared to 4.9% in 2018), and like what happened the previous year, the cause was in the behavior of investment spending, which in 2019 fell to 1.9 % from 11.9% in 2018.
+All expenditure components showed the same trend, although it was more pronounced in the sale of new homes.
+Household spending increased by 3.3%, almost one and a half points below the growth recorded a year earlier.
+Although the slowdown in consumption growth was less than that observed in housing expenditure, the fact that this component represents more than 80% of total expenditure means that its impact on the slowdown is much greater, as can be seen in Chart 4.2.
+Spending on new housing fell by more than seven points, from 12% in 2018 to 4.9%.
+After having recorded an average growth of close to 12% over the last three years, in 2019 there was a notable slowdown that worsened in the second half of the year, in line with the decline suffered by new housing transfers (Chart 4.3).
+The slowdown in spending by public administrations.
+It was similar to that of households (3.6% compared to 4.9% in 2018), and as happened the previous year, the cause was the behavior of investment spending, which in 2019 fell to 1.9% from 11.9% in 2018.

 The effective rate of VAT remained practically unchanged for another year, at around 15.3%, without having suffered significant changes since the last increases in the general and reduced rates in September 2012 (Table 4.1 and Graph 4.5).
-The only regulatory change came from the lowering of the rate in cinemas, from general to reduced, which came into force in mid-2018 (after the approval of the Budget) and, therefore, with impact only during the first half of 2019 and very low amount (-37 million, Table 1.5).
+The only regulatory change came from the reduction of the rate in cinemas, from the general to the reduced rate, which came into force in mid-2018 (after the approval of the Budget) and, therefore, with an impact only during the first half of 2019 and of very low amount (-37 million, Table 1.5).

 The VAT accrued in the period grew by 3.4%, as did the subject expenditure, given the stability of the effective rate (Table 4.1).
 The net VAT accrued (which differs from the previous one because it includes the variation in the balance that companies leave to compensate from one year to the next) grew a little less, 3.3%.